stavrakas13/FIR-filter-for-FPGA-Zybo/README.md

 ## Overview

 This project implements a Finite Impulse Response (FIR) filter in VHDL, interfaced with a host processor via an AXI4Lite bus.
-The system consists of a hardware design (in `/home/stavros/Downloads/lab04b_final.srcs/final_axi.vhdl`) and a C test script (`/home/stavros/Downloads/lab04b_final.srcs/c_script.c`) that demonstrates how to interact with the hardware.
+The system consists of a hardware design and a C test script that demonstrates how to interact with the hardware.

-Implemented by Ioannis Danias and me.
+Implemented by Ioannis Danias and me on XILINX VIVADO 2018.3

 ---